datstat-consulting/DeepLearningEconometrics/README.md

 - Linear Regression models are no longer be fragile to heteroskedasticity or a non-zero error term, and is more robust to multicollinearity (but endogeneity remains a problem).
 - Logistic Regression models no
 - Dynamic panel models no longer need more individuals than observations (unlike Arellano-Bond GMM estimator).
-- ARIMA is less fragile to stationarity (this implementation uses a single layer perceptron).
+- ARIMA is less fragile to non-stationarity (this implementation uses a single layer perceptron).

 Nonlinear models are also supported, as wel as those with multiple hidden layers.
 These have the benefit of further ignoring distributional properties.
+For instance, time-series models may completely ignore non-stationarity.
+These specific models are implemented:
-- Vector Autoencoding Nonlinear Autoregression (VANAR) is implemented.
+- Vector Autoencoding Nonlinear Autoregression (VANAR)
-- Deep Instrumental Variables approach (Deep IV) is implemented.
+- Deep Instrumental Variables (Deep IV)
-- more features to come.
+- more to come.

 # Preliminaries